MUYUTwilighter/Croparia/README.md

 - Auto-gen default textures and models for items & block.
 - Recipes of crop seeds can be replaced by datapack.
 (The original project would overwrite the recipes in datapacks)
 - Auto generate recipes for botany pots
+- Auto generate recipes converting fruits to resources on crafting table (Double reload might be needed)

 # Customization